Michael Bowes QC

 Michael Bowes QC is highly regarded as an expert in civil and criminal “cross-over” work.
 He is praised as “one of the few specialist criminal practitioners in this area” (Legal 500 2015).
 Michael is a Deputy High Court Judge (Queen’s Bench Division) and is a joint head of Outer Temple Chambers.

 Michael specialises in business crime, civil fraud, financial services and economic sanctions.
 He acts for corporate clients and senior managers in global investigations and for the SFO, FCA, CMA and Lloyd’s of London.
-He is instructed in the current LIBOR and FOREX investigations by a major financial institution and in several substantial cross-border corruption investigations.
+He is instructed in several current major financial cases, both civil and criminal and in several substantial cross-border corruption investigations.
 He advises companies in respect of US and EU sanctions.

 Michael acts for overseas regulators and is instructed in overseas cases as an expert in English law.
 He successfully prosecuted the FCA’s first insider dealing case and has prosecuted numerous insider-dealing cases subsequently.
+He is also instructed as an expert witness in FCA procedure.
 He is listed as a leading silk in the fields of Financial Services, Financial Crime (Corporates) and Financial Crime (London) in Chambers & Partners and in Banking & Finance, Business and Regulatory Crime and Fraud in the Legal 500.

 Instructed by a major bank in both the LIBOR and FOREX investigations.
 This involves the criminal, civil and regulatory elements relating to LIBOR and FOREX and includes advice on the strategic implications of worldwide regulatory and civil proceedings.

 Instructed by the SFO in two major high profile investigations.